-The Gateway at Kingshill (Area D1 on the Proposals Map)
+The Gateway at Kingshill

 The buildings in the Shire and Erin Court area are visually poor.
 This area is, however, effectively a gateway into Central Swindon and as such is identified as redevelopment opportunity area on the Proposals Map.

 The redevelopment of this area would remove the potential need for an awkward 'S bend' and would allow for the canal to be designed along a straighter alignment.
 The final alignment of the canal route through this area would be detailed at the design stage of the Shire and Erin Court redevelopment.